Perseverance Tale â Horn and Blood - I

 Types of Characters

-These are the ones born or bonded to the brand – the people who know every hoof in the herd, every fencepost on the range, and every cost of keeping the land.
+These are the ones born or bonded to the brand, the people who know every hoof in the herd and every cost of keeping the land.
 Some are loyal hands, carrying the weight of expectation with quiet pride.
 Others are heirs who never asked for the burden.
 A few are already half out the door, bitter but unable to let go.

 Blood ties run deep, but not always clean.
 These characters are family by name, but carry scandal, betrayal, or exile in their shadow.
-Maybe they were run off years ago for something they did – or something they refused to do.
-Maybe they show up with debts, lovers, or old wounds trailing behind them.
-They bring danger, memory, and the chance for redemption – or a second betrayal.
+Maybe they were run off years ago for something they did, or something they refused to do.
+Maybe they show up with debts or old wounds trailing behind them.
+They bring danger and the chance for redemption, or a second betrayal.

 Not everyone at the ranch is family.
-These characters are mechanics, hands, drivers, brewers, or cooks – the people who keep the ranch running and have their own reasons for staying.
+These characters are mechanics, hands, or cooks: the people who keep the ranch running and have their own reasons for staying.
 Some are fiercely loyal.
 Others are opportunists watching the balance of power.
-They may be more trusted than kin – or the first to walk when trouble hits.
+They may be more trusted than kin, or the first to walk when trouble hits.

 Rotating Spotlight